amalia03/Extracting-superkingdom-information/README.md

 The ./remove_broken_strings.pl command has one dependable text file called broken_strings.tsv which it us appended every time there is a problematic entry.

+After that we use a cut command to only retain the accid column as such:

+`cut -f2 nt_accids_clean.tsv > nt_accids.tsv`

+Finally we get to the main command of this workflow, which is:

+**get_superkingdoms.pl**

+What this command does is traverse the taxonomic branches available in the nodes_dmp until it reaches a superkingdom level (Prokaryote, Eukaryote, Archaea, Virus, Unidentified).

+The command format:

+`get_superkingdoms.pl nt_accids.tsv > accid_nodes.tsv`

 ----